xgalanxhi/DSL-Samples/DSL_SharedLibraries/README.md

 ## Dependencies
 - Requires CloudBees CD/RO version 10.3 or later
+- Uses Stomp protocol.
+Currently cannot be proxied, so client or client have to have direct access to server.

 ## Instructions
 - Add your own resusable code to DslBaseScript.groovy and update referenceScript.groovy to use it